 When you are playing hearts you will play certain anchor cards first to strategically accomplish tasks like drawing out the queen of spades.
 You’ll want to consider your strategy before moving into component placement, too, with some of these guidelines:

-- Place your fixed anchor parts first: These parts will include anything that has to interface with the rest of the system that your board is going to be used in.
-Connectors, switches, speakers, lights, etc., are all examples of parts that must be placed in fixed locations in order to work with the rest of the system.
-Mechanical parts such as braces, nuts and bolts, and ejectors will also need to be placed in fixed locations.
+- Place your fixed anchor first: These will include anything that has to interface with the rest of the system that your board is going to be used in.
+Connectors, switches, speakers, lights, etc., are all examples of that must be placed in fixed locations in order to work with the rest of the system.
+Mechanical such as braces, nuts and bolts, and ejectors will also need to be placed in fixed locations.

 - Place the main component circuitry: Once you’ve got the fixed components in place, you can begin with the main circuitry.
 Here is where that floorplan will really come in handy to give you a road map of all of your main circuitry.

-- Place bypass caps and other related circuitry: These parts have to be placed in line and next to the components that they are connected to.
+- Place bypass caps and other related circuitry: These have to be placed in line and next to the components that they are connected to.
 For instance, resistors that are part of a transmission line can’t be placed clear over on the other side of the board.
-That would completely ruin the routing topology of the transmission line.
-Parts like these resistors need to be placed in the same way that the circuit is laid out in the schematic.
+That would completely ruin the routing topology of the transmission line. like these resistors need to be placed in the same way that the circuit is laid out in the schematic.

-- Check for potential EMI or thermal concerns: Heat, crosstalk, and interference can severely hamper your design’s capabilities.
+- Check for potential EMI or thermal concerns: Heat, crosstalk, and interference can severely hamper your design’s layout capabilities.

 A completely placed circuit board